Ebola virus disease

-Ebola first appeared in 1976 in 2 simultaneous outbreaks, in Nzara, Sudan, and in Yambuku, Democratic Republic of Congo.
-The latter was in a village situated near the Ebola River, from which the disease takes its name.
+The Ebola virus causes an acute, serious illness which is often fatal if untreated.
+Ebola virus disease (EVD) first appeared in 1976 in 2 simultaneous outbreaks, one in what is now, Nzara, South Sudan, and the other in Yambuku, Democratic Republic of Congo.
+The latter occurred in a village near the Ebola River, from which the disease takes its name.

 Health-care workers have frequently been infected while treating patients with suspected or confirmed EVD.
 This has occurred through close contact with patients when infection control precautions are not strictly practiced.

 Burial ceremonies that involve direct contact with the body of the deceased can also contribute in the transmission of Ebola.

 More surveillance data and research are needed on the risks of sexual transmission, and particularly on the prevalence of viable and transmissible virus in semen over time.
 In the interim, and based on present evidence, WHO recommends that:

 - All Ebola survivors and their sexual partners should receive counselling to ensure safe sexual practices and be provided with condoms when discharged from Ebola treatment units and when enrolled in national semen and body fluid testing programmes.